The idea of a savings account is almost so simple that it is easy to overlook the many available uses to improve your financial situation.

 The bottom line is that the sky is really the limit when it comes to savings accounts.
 While that is a little bit cliche, the truth of the matter is that if you can calculate an amount, you can then divide that amount by a specific timeline and you’ve all but established your savings goal.
 Committing money using a plan, bolstered by helpful tools like scheduled transfers and a mobile app for keeping up with it all makes saving money a breeze.

-Visit your local First Palmetto Bank branch today to get started on your savings goal with a new savings account!
+Visit your local First Palmetto Bank office today to get started on your savings goal with a new savings account!

 Category: Checking & Savings« Back to Financial Resources